aniongithub/iron-gauntlet/README.md

 ![IronGauntlet](images/IronGauntlet.gif)

 While there is an included circuit diagram and a couple images of the physical wiring itself, the focus of this repository is on the software.
 In particular, it uses Docker to run a [fauxmo](https://github.com/n8henrie/fauxmo) server, turning the device into a reliable appliance that doesn't bork-up occasionally.
-Because it uses Docker, it also includes configuration to run/edit/debug this repository directly on-device using [Visual Studio Code](https://code.visualstudio.com/docs/remote/remote-overview) and my own [devcontainer CLI](https://github.com/aniongithub/devcontainer-tools) tool.
+Because it uses Docker, it also includes configuration to remotely run/edit/debug this repository on-device using [Visual Studio Code Remote Containers](https://code.visualstudio.com/docs/remote/remote-overview) and my own [devcontainer CLI](https://github.com/aniongithub/devcontainer-tools) tool.

 It is primarily intended to be a starting point for other projects - providing modern development tooling to developers working on Linux SoCs.